 In an era of digital overwhelm, overworked employees and disengaged talent looking to abandon ship, the wellbeing of the workforce might just be the metric that turns the ship around.
 A plethora of scientific research on stress and creativity, along with statistics reflecting the desperation of big business to engage and retain top-tier talent, herald the potential demise of the traditional business model.
 Let's take a look at the HR metrics for wellbeing, and why you need to consider measuring these HR Metrics in your business.

 The recent statistics are startling and a little disheartening:

 However, leaders have started to wake up to the fact that they can make the workplace better by building employee engagement and job satisfaction through programs like wellness and work flexibility.
-When your employees can’t wait to get to work in the morning, you’ll know you’ve created an environment where your team will radiate a highly contagious fulfillment and happiness.
+When your employees can’t wait to get to work in the morning, you’ll know you’ve created an environment where your team will radiate a highly contagious fulfilment and happiness.